Partner seen via:

 Chandra = Lesser but Essential Love

-Chandra (Shukra/Shani) represents the Lesser Love.
+Chandra (Zukra/Shani) represents the Lesser Love.
 The lesser love is a sincere and genuine expression of human emotional need which cannot be disregarded or oppressed without emotional backlash.
 Humans need touch.
 Humans need security, protection, connection to a people and a place.
 Humans need mothering, sheltering, validation.

 These are basic needs of the material and astral bodies.
 If these needs are not met in childhood, then one will remain unconscious, chained to the Moon, and living in lifelong hunger for continuous sheltering, ego-reflective mother-approval.